Mexico overland travel guide

 Flexible travel insurance from World Nomads, especially useful if you’re already overseas (this can be a crucial point, as I once found out the hard way in Bangkok).
 If you’re planning on doing some diving, check out their scuba cover

-(This page contains affiliate links i.e. if you follow the links from this page to purchase accommodation, travel insurance or a guide book, 4corners7seas will receive a commission from Agoda / World Nomads / Amazon; this commission comes out of their profit margin at no extra cost to you.
+(This page contains affiliate links i.e. if you follow the links from this page to Agoda, World Nomads, Direct Ferries, or Amazon and make a purchase, 4corners7seas will receive a commission from them; this commission comes out of their profit margin at no extra cost to you.
 I’m linking to them because I know, use, and trust their products; thank you in advance should you choose to make a purchase via the above links!)